CollaborativeRoboticsLab/grasping/docs/control/workspace_creation.md

 This area is not added to the MoveIt planning scene as a collision object.
 It is used only as an acceptance filter for incoming grasp or motion poses.

+When `arm_control_node` loads a calibrated area, it also publishes that area as a semi-transparent green plane marker on `/workspace_area_marker` by default so the zone is visible in RViz.

 ## Rectangle Convention

 For a rectangle: